 - Is tailored to meet the needs of all children, including the most vulnerable, so everyone can participate equally.

-- Challenges children to develop their skills and knowledge progressively, developing their fluency of sport specific skills and allowing them to focus on the tactical strategies within a game.
+- Challenges children to develop their sport specific skills and knowledge progressively, developing their fluency of sport specific skills and allowing them to focus on tactical patterns.

 - Because some children at Totley Primary School have developmental delays in their fine and gross motor skills, they access a tailored provision.

-- Because some children at Totley Primary School do not have access to enriching out of school opportunities, we provide the experiences we know are valuable in developing the whole child through sporting opportunities, inter-school and intra-school competition, and sporting cultural capital.
+- Because some children at Totley Primary School do not have access to enriching out-of-school opportunities, we provide the experiences we know are valuable in developing the whole child through sporting opportunities, inter-school and intra-school competition, and sporting cultural capital.

 Content and Sequence

 - Using the Totley Contents and Skills Progression document, children in KS1 will develop their skills and knowledge of: fundamental movements, dance, gymnastics, team games, and striking and fielding.
-Children in KS2 will develop their skills and knowledge of: dance, gymnastics, athletics, team games, striking and fielding, outdoor, adventure activities and swimming.
-Learning is sequenced so skills are retrieved and practiced, then developed across year groups.
+Children in KS2 will develop their skills and knowledge of: dance, gymnastics, athletics, team games, striking and fielding, outdoor & adventure activities and swimming.
+Learning is sequenced so skills are retrieved and practised, then developed across year groups.

 Teaching and Learning, Assessment and Feedback

-- Within a lesson, teachers give direct instruction through modelling, live feedback and sharing vocabulary.
+- Within a lesson, adults give direct instruction through modelling, live feedback and sharing vocabulary.
 Children refine their new learning before applying it to a sporting context.
 Teachers identify those children ready for greater challenge or further support and adapt the lesson and learning journey to take account of children’s needs using STEP (Space, Task, Equipment, People).
 In a lesson, children are shown a ‘playtime practice’ activity for them to consolidate learning in independent playtime.

 - Our attitudes to learning are used to instil positive attitudes to sport: hard work, resilience, team work, independence, good listening and confidence.

 - Children are assessed against the Content and Skills Progression document.
 Children are assessed as either working below, at or beyond the expected standard.
 Teachers are supported in these judgements by the PE leader and detailed exemplification.
 This assessment is used to tailor future learning so all children make progress.
 The PE leader monitors these assessments carefully in order to identify which children would benefit most from extra opportunities, and which staff would benefit most from CPD in specific subject areas.

 - Weighing and measuring data will show how children at Totley Primary school leave in Year 6 who are healthy and lead a positive lifestyle.